JoshuaGrams/philtre2d/doc/objects/Gui.md

 _PARAMETERS_
 * __spacing__ <kbd>number</kbd> - _optional_ - The amount of extra space to allocate between children (but not at the ends).
 Defaults to 0.
 * __homogeneous__ <kbd>bool</kbd> - _optional_ - If `true`, divides up the available space equally between all children.
-If `false`, allocates each child space based on its original width and allocates any extra space between `greedy` children (or leaves it empty if there are none).
+If `false`, allocates each child space based on its design width and allocates any extra space between `greedy` children (or leaves it empty if there are none).
 Defaults to false.
 * __children__ <kbd>table</kbd> - _optionoal_ - A list of settings for each child that should be arranged in the row.
 Each item should have the following format: {`obj`, `dir`, `isGreedy`, `index`}.
 Any children in the scene-tree that are not indicated in the list will be allocated the full inner width/height of the Row, like a normal Node.
 	* `obj` - The child object.
 This can also be a number, in which case the Row's child of that index will be used (if it exists).
 	* `dir` - _optional_ - Which side of the Row to align the child to: "start" or "end" (defaults to "start"/left).
 	* `isGreedy` - _optional_ - Whether this child wants extra space or not.
-Extra space is divided up between greedy children proportional to their original width.
+Extra space is divided up between greedy children proportional to their design width.
 Irrelevant for homogeneous rows.
 Defaults to false.
 	* `index` - _optional_ - An override for the list index to place this child at.
 The child with the lowest index is placed closest to the end of the row (whichever end its `dir` is set to).

 ### Column(spacing, homogeneous, children, x, y, angle, w, h, px, py, ax, ay, resizeMode, padX, padY)